olcf/olcf-user-docs/data/index.rst

  Globus does not preserve file permissions and will overwrite destination files with identically named sources files without warning.

-Here is a recording of an example transfer from Alpine to Orion using Globus and the OLCF DTN: `Using Globus to Move Data to Orion <https://vimeo.com/manage/videos/814973734>`_.
+Here is a recording of an example transfer from Alpine to Orion using Globus and the OLCF DTN (Globus 5): `Using Globus to Move Data to Orion <https://vimeo.com/manage/videos/814973734>`_.

 Below is a summary of the steps for data transfer given in the recording: